premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 ---

-8. Can you brief us on cacheable principle?
+8. Can you brief us on the cacheable principle?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)